Clever, Missouri: History

 Prior to Clever's existence as a town, a Civil War battle took place nearby.
 On August 2, 1861, the Battle of Dug Springs pitted the Union forces of General Nathaniel Lyon against the numerically superior combined Confederate forces of General Benjamin McCulloch, Arkansas State Troops under General Nicholas Bartlett Pearce, and Missouri State Guard under General (and Missouri Governor) Sterling Price.
 The battle, along present-day Old Wire Road, was the first time during the Missouri Campaign of 1861 that the Union "Army of the West" and Confederate forces met in conflict.
 Despite being outnumbered more than two to one, Lyon's Union forces prevailed in the battle.
 The clash is seen as a precursor to the much larger and strategically important Battle of Wilson's Creek eight days later.

 Following the end of the Civil War, a road from Springfield to Billings, Missouri crossed Old Wire Road, and it was this crossroads that gave rise to Clever.
 Farmer Ike Teague constructed a two-story home at the crossroads around 1890.
 A short time later a physician, Doctor Bishop, purchased the home and constructed a building across the road with the intent of opening a drug store and mercantile.
-However he died unexpectedly before completion.
-It would sit vacant until a year later, around 1894, William Wilson purchased the building and opened the first store in the future Clever.
+However, he died unexpectedly before its completion.
+It would sit vacant until a year later, around 1894, when William Wilson purchased the building and opened the first store in the future Clever.
 The first post office was established in the store in 1896 with Frank Netzer—now the store's proprietor—as postmaster.

-When the first choice for a post office name was rejected by the Federal government, Mr. Netzer surveyed customers and one, Tom Lentz, suggested "Clever" because the young community's residents were friendly and wise.
+When the first choice for a post office name was rejected by the federal government, Netzer surveyed customers.
+Tom Lentz suggested "Clever" because the young community's residents were friendly and wise.

 Growth of the small crossroads village was slow at first.
-A blacksmith shop, second store building, and meeting hall had been constructed by 1902 and a tomato-canning factory established in 1904.
+A blacksmith shop, second store building, and meeting hall had been constructed by 1902, and a tomato-canning factory was established in 1904.